-Equine Science and Management (soon to be Equine Breeding - EB) prepares students for careers in the breeding industry.
-Management of stallions, broodmares, yearlings, weanlings, and newborns are all essential to EB students’ curriculum.
+A bachelor's degree in equine science offers a specialization in breeding that prepares students for careers in the breeding industry.
+Management of stallions, broodmares, yearlings, weanlings, and newborns are all essential to equine science students’ curriculum.
 Students will have the opportunity to handle, manage, and breed horses, as well as assist in foaling management, neonatal care, and young-stock handling and sales.

 All equine students have the unique opportunity to apply for our semester abroad at Hartpury College in England.
 For more information on their course offerings, please visit: http://www.hartpury.ac.uk/